Ken Jones (rugby league)

-Ken Jones (born 23 May 1950) is an Australian former rugby league player.
+Ken Jones (born 23 May 1950) is an Australian former rugby league footballer.

 A Bondi United junior, Jones made his first–grade debut for Eastern Suburbs in the 1970 NSWRFL season and won the club's most improved player award.
 He had a season with Bramley in 1972-73, playing 11 matches for the English club.
 In 1974, Jones was a prop in the Eastern Suburbs side which defeated Canterbury in the grand final.